Dental disease: the worst thing not covered by pet insurance

 So, it's more of an inevitability than a possibility for your pet.

-Most pet insurers don’t cover it because you're likely to claim.
+Most pet insurers don’t cover dental treatment because you're likely to claim.
 So the costs are mostly shouldered by pet owners themselves.

-does cover dental illnesses up to £1000 per year, but that’s a rare find.
+does offer pet insurance with dental cover.
+Our policies provide help for dental illnesses and injury up to £1000 per year, but that’s a rare find.

 We spoke to veterinarianDr Peter Spreull